 One of the seven union territories of the country, Andaman means pristine azure crystal clear sea, white sand, mangrove forests, an ultimate escape for vacay.
-Andaman is an ecological hub that’s rich in flora and fauna.
+The Island is an ecological hub that’s rich in flora and fauna and makes a perfect spot for Bird Watching in Andaman.
 Did you know that Andaman Island is a hot spot for some of the most exotic and rare species of birds, many of which are endemic?
 The alluring and fascinating winged inhabitants are always a treat to watch, isn’t it?

 In case you’re a wildlife lover or a twitcher, this article is going to be a complete guide for you regarding the best bird watching locations in Andaman, apt season to visit these locations and everything that you need to know.